theopfr/covid19-chest-xray-classification/README.md

 # Due to the small dataset (145 samples per class), the test results can not be considered accurate!
+(This is just proof-of-concept)

 # | dataset: